Manaslu Base Camp Trek Itinerary

 How Difficult is Manaslu Base Camp?

-There are no such difficulties during the Trek; anyone can do it in good health.
-Trek does not require any individual physical fitness.
-Since we are going above, a 5000mtr trekker should be prepared before making a trek.
-Manaslu trek is a long trek on isolated trails; sometimes, trekkers cannot complete the Trek due to incomplete preparation on their strength.
+There are no such difficulties during the trek; anyone in good health can do it.
+The trek does not require individual physical fitness.
+Since we are going above, a 5000-meter trekker should be prepared before making the trek.
+The Manaslu trek is arduous on isolated trails; sometimes, trekkers cannot complete it due to incomplete preparation for their strength.

-It would help to practice some short Treks to check your stamina and capacity.
-Some mental and physical preparation can help you a lot.
+It would help to practice short Treks to check your stamina and capacity.
+Mental and physical preparation can also be invaluable.

 Final words